DuendeSoftware/docs.duendesoftware.com/IdentityServer/v5/docs/content/upgrades/is4_v3_to_dis_v5.md

 Done.
 To undo this action, use 'ef migrations remove'
 ```

-To ensure we don't lose data, we will add a custom SQL script to run at the beginning of the migration.
+To ensure we don't lose data, we will add a custom SQL script to run instead of the generated migration.
 To ensure the script is available to the migration we will include the script into the project as an embedded resource.
 You could devise other approaches (like simply loading the SQL script from the filesystem) based on your preferences.